fpereiro/dale/readme.md

    ```

-4. When iterating an object, by default dale will only take into account the keys that are not inherited - and this default can be overriden by passing an extra argument.
+4. When iterating an object, by default dale will only take into account the keys that are not inherited.
+This means that when iterating objects, by default, you never have to do a `hasOwnProperty` check.
+This default can be overriden by passing an extra argument.

 5. It is functional, so you can invoke dale functions within object literals to generate parts of them in a very compact and elegant way.
 This is probably the greatest advantage of them all.